Half Yearly Meeting

 What to Bring

-- Warm bedding, towel, personal necessities
+- Warm bedding, pillows, towels, personal necessities

 - Appropriate shoes, outdoor clothes, coat